ARSekkat/OmniScape/README.md

 ## Dataset Release
 The dataset and tools will be provided in stages as soon as the article is published.

-Please fulfill [This Form](https://forms.gle/XSrUSsnwGPcyhv2B9 ) if you are interested in the Dataset.
+If you are interested in The OmniScape Dataset, please fulfill [This Form](https://forms.gle/XSrUSsnwGPcyhv2B9) to receive the first release.